kaaron22/TriathlonTracker/resources/design-document.md

 * Accepts `POST` requests to `/exercise-logs`
 * Accepts data to create a new ExerciseLog with the required fields (customerId, timestamp, exerciseType) and optional fields (description, caloriesBurned, numReps, numSets, duration, distance)

-![Client sends submit playlist update form to Website Playlist page.
-Website playlist page sends an update request to UpdatePlaylistActivity.
+![Client sends create exercise log form to Website Exercise Log page.
+Website Exercise Log page sends a create request to CreateExerciseLogActivity.
-UpdatePlaylistActivity saves updates to the playlists database.](images/design_document/CreateExerciseLog.png)
+CreateExerciseLogActivity saves updates to the exercise logs database.](images/design_document/CreateExerciseLog.png)

 ### 6.3.
 GetExerciseLogs Endpoint

-* Accepts `GET` requests to `/exercise-logs/:customerId `
+* Accepts `GET` requests to `/exercise-logs/:customerId`
 * Accepts a customerId and returns the corresponding list of ExerciseLog objects for the specified customer

+### 6.4.
+CreateMealLog Endpoint

+* Accepts `POST` requests to `/meal-logs`
+* Accepts data to create a new MealLog with the required fields (customerId, timestamp, name, type) and optional fields (calories, carbs, protein, fat)

+### 6.5.
+GetMealLogs Endpoint

+* Accepts `GET` requests to `/meal-logs/:customerId`
+* Accepts a customerId and returns the corresponding list of MealLog objects for the specified customer

+### 6.6.
+CreateWaterLog Endpoint

+* Accepts `POST` requests to `/water-logs`
+* Accepts data to create a new ExerciseLog with the required fields (customerId, timestamp, ounces)

+### 6.7.
+GetWaterLogs Endpoint

+* Accepts `GET` requests to `/water-logs/:customerId`
+* Accepts a customerId and returns the corresponding list of WaterLog objects for the specified customer

+### 6.8.
+CreateWeightLog Endpoint

+* Accepts `POST` requests to `/weight-logs`
+* Accepts data to create a new ExerciseLog with the required fields (customerId, timestamp, weight)

+### 6.9.
+GetWeightLogs Endpoint

+* Accepts `GET` requests to `/weight-logs/:customerId`
+* Accepts a customerId and returns the corresponding list of WeightLog objects for the specified customer

 ## 7. Tables